fpatrick/av/README.md

 * The font is provided by google fonts.
 * Summernote also apply a user chosen font to posts.

+### Design

+* Inspired by reddit
+* Less is more philosophy
+* Simple as possible, direct to the info (imagine someone google how to do something, land on the website and just wanting the info. )

 ## Main Features

 ### _Navbar_